samerlahoud/tutorial-lpwan-iot/5GWF-19/general-framework.md

     - *Extended Coverage GSM for the Internet of Things (EC-GSM-IoT)*
     - *LTE for Machine-Type Communications (LTE-M)*
     - *Narrowband Internet of Things (NB-IoT)*
-- Cellular IoT technologies adapt and leverage existing 3GPP technologies to meet the mMTC requirements
+- Cellular IoT technologies share some common specifications
   - Designed to operate in licensed frequency bands
-  - Frequently referred to as Low Power Wide Area (LPWA)
+  - Reuse or adapt concepts and components from existing cellular networks

 <!--
 ### Extended requirements (including LPWA or CIoT)